Civil Department News:

 Civil cases involve legal conflicts among individuals, businesses, corporations, partnerships and governmental entities.
 Most civil cases are the result of personal injury, property damage, medical malpractice or contract disputes.

-The Civil department is committed to exploring ways to make justice more affordable and more accessible to its customers via Complex Litigation Cases and supreme court-approved Internet-based E-Filing.
-The department dedicates itself to reducing delay, cutting costs, facilitating public access, and providing more choices in resolving disputes through Compulsory Arbitration for disputes valued under $50,000.
+The Civil Department is committed to exploring ways to make justice more affordable and more accessible to its customers via Complex Litigation Cases and supreme court-approved Internet-based E-Filing.

 Also available is a Frequently Asked Questions section.